Australia Travel Tips

 - Visit Uluru - Uluru (Ayer’s Rock) is one of the biggest and best attractions in the country.
 Make sure you are there for both sunset and sunrise as it is spectacular.
 (If you go on an organized tour, most schedule a time when you are there.)
 It’s a pretty breathtaking sight considering it’s just a big rock and there is an Aboriginal center nearby where you can learn about the local people.

 - Dive the Great Barrier Reef - Find Nemo in the Great Barrier Reef.
 There’s a ton of marine life and beautiful coral here.
 Behind Uluru, it’s probably the biggest attraction in Australia.
 Even if you don’t dive, you can still take a boat out to the reef and go snorkeling.
 Try to get on a boat that has a permit to go to dive sites far away so you can avoid the onslaught of other boats and divers.
+Here is a video of my trip to the reef:

 - Explore Fraser Island - The world’s largest sand island is a popular place to do some camping, swim in lakes, hike, and avoid dingoes.
 It’s an extremely popular with the locals as well as tourists because it is such a wonderful and rustic place to go camping and close to the mainland.